hashicorp/consul/website/source/docs/agent/checks.html.markdown

   generates some output.
 A script is paired with an invocation interval (e.g. every 30 seconds).
 This is similar to the Nagios plugin system.
 The output of a script check is limited to 4K.
 Output larger than this will be truncated.
+  By default, Script checks will be configured with a timeout equal to 30 seconds.
+  It is possible to configure a custom Script check timeout value by specifying the `timeout` field in the check definition.

 * HTTP + Interval - These checks make an HTTP `GET` request every Interval (e.g. every 30 seconds) to the specified URL.
 The status of the service depends on the HTTP response code: